-Designed and implemented real-time rendering features in Unreal for an unannounced AAA title.
+Designed and implemented real-time signed distance field ray marching in Unreal for an unannounced AAA title.

 Advocated for and applied neural rendering research toward solving real-time graphics problems for video games.
 My focuses were AI art generation and high fidelity fur rendering.
 Worked on generating custom 3D datasets using Houdini and Blender, training generative machine learning models with Google infrastructure, parameter tuning, and interfacing novel workflows with artists.

 Analyzed and optimized performance for AI systems in Red Dead Redemption II, Rockstar’s premier narrative-driven, open world video game title with deep AI interactions.
 Specifically worked to improve the C++ game code for LOD management of AI physics, weapon and combat systems, transport systems, and pathfinding systems for PS4 and XBox.
 Worked on general AI and animation optimization for several specific scripted in-game missions as well as miscellaneous performance bugs in the final weeks before release.

 Implemented VR editing tools for Unreal Engine 4.
 The tools include terrain editing, virtual keyboards, and foliage painting for level editing.
 These tools were introduced in the Unreal 4.13 and 4.14 updates.